 DBT is a therapy model that combines 1:1 treatment with an empathic therapist with classes on specific skills for problem-solving and mindful presence for ourselves and others.
-Together, these two aspects help improve emotional regulation (i.e. our ability to stay calm in stressful situations or return to calm after beng upset) and reduce patterns of behavior, emotion, thinking, and relating (interpersonally) that aren’t actually helpful.
+Together, these two aspects help improve emotional regulation (i.e., our ability to stay calm in stressful situations or return to calm after being upset) and reduce patterns of behavior, emotion, thinking, and relating (interpersonally) that aren’t actually helpful.

 By giving participants skills to increase the quality and satisfaction of personal relationships, DBT can help build support systems that support long-term recovery.
 DBT approaches treatment through individual therapy, group skills training, a consultation team, and regular phone coaching.